Getting started with Anypoint Service Mesh: AWS

 To test out the application follow these steps: Select Item to purchase, Click Add to Cart, Click Checkout, Leave default email and click CONTINUE, Click AUTHORIZE PAYMENT, Last click PLACE ORDER

-STEP 8: Install Anypoint Service Mesh
+Step 8: Install Anypoint Service Mesh

-For complete instructions and documentation please visit MuleSoft Docs.
 First download the lastest Anypoint Service Mesh CLI and make it executable.

 curl -Ls http://anypoint.mulesoft.com/servicemesh/xapi/v1/install > asmctl && chmod +x asmctl